flatironinstitute/sciware/26_DataFormats/main.md

 - *Simple*: only one observation or type of observation
   - e.g. Height of an object at time `t=0`, `t=1`, ...
   - One set of values, representing the same observable
-- *Composite*: more than one type of observation that go together
+- *Composite*: more than one type of observation that go together as a unit
-  - e.g. Position & velocity of object over time
+  - e.g. Position & velocity of an object over time
-  - Observables have *distinct* meanings
-  - in this example, `t` separates discrete sets
-- We'll be talking about the composite case
+- We mostly think about the composite case

 ### Parts of composite data